tommyhinman/tommyhinman-gatsby/README.md

 9.  **`LICENSE`**: Gatsby is licensed under the MIT license.

 10. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**
+This is an automatically generated file based on the exact versions of the npm dependencies that were installed for the project. **(You won’t change this file directly).**

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+This manifest is how npm knows which packages to install for the project.

-12. **`README.md`**: A text file containing useful reference information about your project.
+12. **`README.md`**: A text file containing useful reference information about the project.
+(You're reading it).

 ## 🎓 Learning Gatsby